 Public Relations Manager Internships

 Public relations manager internships give university students, recent graduates, and early-career switchers hands-on project experience, mentorship from working PR managers, and, at many employers, a path toward a full-time offer.
-Openings are concentrated across Education, with Walker Sands, VSC, and Spark among the employers posting roles now.
+Openings are concentrated across Healthcare & Medical Services and Consulting & Professional Services, with UPS, VSC, and Meyocks among the employers posting roles now.

 Find Public Relations Manager Internships